Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/configuration/configuring-network-settings/configuring-tls.md

 ---
 title: Configuring TLS
-intro: 'You can configure Transport Layer Security (TLS) on {% data variables.product.product_location %} so that you can use a certificate that is signed by a trusted certificate authority.'
+intro: "You can configure Transport Layer Security (TLS) on {% data variables.product.product_location %} so that you can use a certificate that is signed by a trusted certificate authority."
 redirect_from:
   - /enterprise/admin/articles/ssl-configuration/
   - /enterprise/admin/guides/installation/about-tls/